sir-dunxalot/ember-tooltips/README.md

 - [assertTooltipSpacing()](#asserttooltipspacing)
 - [triggerTooltipTargetEvent()](#triggertooltiptargetevent)

-All assert helpers require `assert` to be passed as the first param and accept a second, optional param for additional test options.
+All assert helpers require `assert` to be passed as the first param and some accept a second, optional param for additional test options.
 For detailed usage instructions and examples, see the documentation for each test helper below.

 All test helpers can be imported from the following path: